wn-doolittle/caliper-spec/caliper-spec-slim.md

 ## <a name="introduction"></a>1.0.
 Introduction

-Delivering teaching and learning at scale is encouraging adoption of “big data” practices.
-Cloud computing and machine learning are changing both the learning technology landscape and the business of education.
-The definition of what constitutes learning is also evolving beyond the formal classroom experience to include informal, social and experiential modes of acquiring knowledge and skills.
-Opportunities exist to leverage new tools, tap new data sources, ask new questions and pursue new insights.

-Consider the enterprising instructor seeking to augment if not transform the classroom environment for her students.
-She utilizes a video platform to create and post video assignments.
-Class discussions and Q&A sessions are conducted online using another service.
-She administers her course using a learning management system.
-Three services, three vendors, three potential sources of learning data.

-Analyzing the viewing behavior of her students in relation to the questions they pose about her course content is vital to understanding student comprehension and performance.
-Yet exploring such relationships is all too often a challenging exercise.
-Likely there are significant barriers to overcome.
-Is the data required for analysis actually collected?
-If it exists, who owns it?
-If ownership is not an issue what about privacy concerns?
-If privacy protocols are in place is the data easy to retrieve?
-If retrievable how difficult is it to combine with data sourced from other platforms?

-The Caliper Analytics&reg; specification seeks to address a number of the issues outlined above by providing a structured approach to describing, collecting and exchanging learning activity data.
-Establishing a common vocabulary for describing learning interactions is a central objective.
-Promoting data interoperability, data sharing and data-informed decision making are also important goals.

-Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.
-Industry-wide adoption of Caliper offers the tantalizing prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.

 ### <a name="docStatus"></a>1.1 Status of this Document
 This document is considered the _Final Release_.
 This means that the Caliper Analytics&reg; Specification, version 1.1, is now made available as a public document following acceptance by IMS Global member organizations, a number of whom have successfully achieved conformance certification at the time of the release of this document.